Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

-I have always wanted a gold Christmas tree!
-So this year I decided this was the year.
-When Michael’s asked me to be part of their dream tree challenge I was excited to give my painting idea a try.
+I have always wanted a DIY gold Christmas tree!
+So this year I decided this was the year I was excited to give my painting idea a try.
 It actually was easier than I thought!
-So easy in fact, a nine year old can do it.
+So easy in fact, a nine-year-old can do it.

 We used gold floral paint.
 We tried several different kinds of spray paint but this paint made especially for florals worked the best.